 It’s the New Year, which means it’s time for the annual human ritual of making personal promises to give up bad habits and commit to living life better going forward.
 While most people are focused on renewing their gym memberships or cutting out carbs, my New Years resolution is to help make the Internet a safer place.
 As an industry, our collective security bad habits caught up with us last year, and it’s time for a change.
 Last year was a very bad year in terms of security.
 Here is but a small sampling of the headline-grabbing breaches that happened in 2015:

 - Infidelity match-maker Ashley Madison lost customer records on 30+ million registered cheaters.
-Poor software development practices, and bad password management were likely contributors.

-- The biggest hack of 2015, however, was the security breach of healthcare provider Anthem/Bluecross/BlueShield, which resulted in the theft of a whopping 80 million customer records, and an additional 19 million records of rejected customers.
+The biggest hack of 2015, however, was the security breach of healthcare provider Anthem / Bluecross / BlueShield, which resulted in the theft of a whopping 80 million customer records, and an additional 19 million records of rejected customers.
 That’s about a third of the entire U.S. population.

 2015 was abysmal for security—there is no denying it—but there is a silver lining.
 I’m hopeful that we’ll look back at 2015 as a watershed moment, the year the industry hit rock bottom, motivating us to get off the couch and start working our infosec muscles again.
 To that end, I’ve drafted a set of New Years security resolutions to get the ball rolling.

 1. No Patch Left Behind